By PPMAG | May 31, 2017

 August

-Co-chairs draft and share for comment Call for Proposals (Papers, Sessions, Posters, Lightning Talks).
-Workshop Coordinator will draft Call for Workshops.
+- Co-chairs draft and share with LAC for comment Call for Proposals (Papers, Sessions, Posters, Lightning Talks, Workshops) (CFP).

-Ensure you are set-up to use the OpenConf set-up.
-Contact executive board to arrange payment.
+- Ensure you are set-up to use the OpenConf set-up.
+Contact the executive board to arrange payment.

-Obtain the shell of the previous year’s conference to use as a template from previous year’s co-chairs.
+- Obtain the shell of the previous year’s conference to use as a template in the Google Drive.

 September

-Solicit volunteers to send out call for papers to various email lists
+- Solicit volunteers from Administrative Committee to send out call for proposals to various email lists

 October

-Send out Call for Proposals (CFP) to IASSIST-L (co-chairs) and other lists (volunteers) - early Oct.
+- Send out Call for Proposals to IASSIST-L (co-chairs) and other lists (volunteers) - very early Oct.

 November

-As submissions come in, clarify with speakers any uncertainties or further information needed; have completed and finalized submissions by week before last week of November.
+- As submissions come in, clarify with speakers any uncertainties or further information needed.

 December

-Evaluate workshop submissions and consult with PC chairs for decisions - Deadline mid December for proposals
+- Evaluate workshop submissions and consult with PC chairs for decisions.

 January